eko/authz/README.md

 🔐  Single Sign-On: Use your enterprise SSO to log into the web UI, using OpenID Connect

+🕵️‍♂️  Observability: Retrieve metrics and tracing data into your prefered tools

 ## How it works?

 Authorization is simple: a `principal` wants to make an `action` on a `resource`.
 That's it.